On Falconer type functions and the distance set problem: Introduction

-Then there exists $y\in B$ such that $f(A,y)=\{ f(x,y): x\in A\}$ has positive Lebesgue measure. \end{theorem}
+Then there exists $y\in B$ such that $f(A,y)=\left\{ f(x,y): x\in A\right\}$ has positive Lebesgue measure. \end{theorem}

-\begin{remark} \begin{itemize} \item[] \item[(i)] The assumption that the polynomial $\sum_{k=1}^{n}P_k(x)y^{r_k}$ is nonhomogeneous in the variable $y$ is necessary, see Example \ref{example_5.2} in Section \ref{sec_5}.
-This also tells us that the rank condition on $ D(\rho\circ Q)$ in Theorem \ref{thm_main} is necessary. \item[(ii)] The lower bound for the sum of $\dim_\mathcal{H}A, \dim_\mathcal{H}B$ in Theorems \ref{thm_main} and \ref{thm_polys} is generally sharp (see Section \ref{sec_5}), and is directly in line with the main result in \cite{AralaChow24}, where they consider the family of regular (or "nice") polynomials and the sets of product type; see \cite[Theorem 1.2]{AralaChow24}. \end{itemize} \end{remark}
+\begin{remark} \begin{itemize} \item[] \item[(i)] The assumption that the polynomial $\sum\limits_{k=1}^{n}P_k(x)y^{r_k}$ is nonhomogeneous in the variable $y$ is necessary, see Example \ref{example_5.2} in Section \ref{sec_5}.
+This also tells us that the rank condition on $ D(\rho\circ Q)$ in Theorem \ref{thm_main} is necessary. \item[(ii)] The lower bound for the sum of $\dim_HA, \dim_HB$ in Theorems \ref{thm_main} and \ref{thm_polys} is generally sharp (see Section \ref{sec_5}), and is directly in line with the main result in \cite{AralaChow24}, where they consider the family of regular (or "nice") polynomials and the sets of product type; see \cite[Theorem 1.2]{AralaChow24}. \end{itemize} \end{remark}

-As a corollary of Theorem \ref{thm_polys}, when $n=2$, we recover the main result in \cite{Koh2024} for quadratic polynomials in three variables.
-Algebraically, one can verify that the polynomials appearing in Corollary \ref{cor_polys_3vars} can be written in the form satisfying the hypotheses of Theorem \ref{thm_polys} (see \cite[Lemma 1.5]{AralaChow24}), hence the conclusion follows. \begin{corollary} Let $f\in \mathbb{R}[x,y,z]$ be a polynomial that depends on all variables and does not have the form $g(h(x)+k(y)+l(z))$.
-If $A,B,C\subset \mathbb{R}$ are compact sets such that $\dim_{\mathcal{H}} A+\dim_{\mathcal{H}} B+\dim_{\mathcal{H}} C>2$, then $f(A,B,C)$ has positive Lebesgue measure. \end{corollary}
+As a corollary of our general theorem, when $n=2$, we obtain the following result for quadratic polynomials in three variables.
+Algebraically, one can verify that the polynomials appearing in Theorem \ref{thm_polys_3vars} can be written in the form satisfying the hypotheses of Theorem \ref{thm_polys} (see \cite[Lemma 1.5]{AralaChow24}), hence the conclusion follows. \begin{theorem} Let $f\in \mathbb{R}[x,y,z]$ be a polynomial that depends on all variables and does not have the form $g(h(x)+k(y)+l(z))$.
+Suppose that $A,B,C\subset \R$ are compact sets. \begin{itemize} \item[(i)] If $\dim_HA+\dim_HB+\dim_HC>2$, then $\mathcal{L}^1(f(A,B,C))>0$. \item[(ii)] If $\dim_HA+\dim_HB+\dim_HC\leq 2$, then $\dim_Hf(A,B,C)\geq\frac{\dim_HA+\dim_HB+\dim_HC}{2}$. \end{itemize} \end{theorem} \begin{remark} \begin{itemize} \item[] \item[(i)] Theorem \ref{thm_polys_3vars}(i) recovers the main result of \cite{Koh2024}.
+While the framework developed in \cite{Koh2024} is elegant and highlights a strong connection between discrete and continuous methods, their approach is effective only for sets of sufficiently large dimension.
+Theorem \ref{thm_polys_3vars}(ii) addresses the gap for sets of small dimension, extending a prime field result previously established in \cite{Pham_Vinh_deZeeuw_2019}.
+Specifically, the authors of \cite{Pham_Vinh_deZeeuw_2019} proved that for $A\subset \mathbb{F}_p$ with $|A|\le p^{2/3}$, one has $|f(A, A, A)|\gg |A|^{\frac{3}{2}}$.
+For further discussion, we refer the interested reader to the key references \cite{Pham_Vinh_deZeeuw_2019, Tao_expanding_poly_2015} and the references therein. \item[(ii)] Recently, in \cite{Liao_Pham_Shen_2026}, Liao, Pham, and Shen proved an estimate for smoothed $L^2$ energy for the natural measure supported on $\Delta_f(A,B,C)$. \end{itemize} \end{remark}